 Declaring a Major or Minor

-Students interested in learning more about the Urban Real Estate and Development minor or who wish to declare the minor in Urban Studies must meet with co-director Dr. Elaine Simon to discuss their planned course of study.
-Prior to the meeting, it is recommended to familiarize yourself with the information provided below.
-Students may directly schedule a meeting with Elaine via this Calendly link: https://calendly.com/elaine-simon-urbs, or by writing to urbs@sas.upenn.edu.
+Students wishing to declare a major or minor in Urban Studies must first meet with someone in the Urban Studies office to discuss their planned course of study.
+Prior to the meeting, please familiarize yourself with the information provided below.
+Students may schedule a meeting by writing to urbs@sas.upenn.edu or use Calendly to make an in-person or Zoom appointment with Elaine Simon, URBS Co-Director: https://calendly.com/elaine-simon-urbs

-After meeting with Dr. Simon, students will then fill out the “Declare/Update Field of Study Form,” which can be accessed through either Path@Penn, or Path Forms.
+After the meeting, students will then fill out the “Declare/Update Field of Study Form,” which can be accessed through either Path@Penn, or Path Forms.

 The Urban Real Estate and Development (URRE) minor consists of seven courses as specified below: